 To Save Historic Parkland for a Public Garden Park

-At the top of this page, Google's high-angle street view beckons us into this 10,000 square foot space that for half a century was the “outdoor nursery” for children in Phipps Garden Apartments.
-Below, a photo from the late 1930s locates the two iconic Reform Era playground buildings that survive today, the largest ensemble of such structures in New York City: At the left edge is the open-air pavilion that shelters from sun and rain; at the right edge, behind the privet,the peaked roof houses the comfort station.
+At the top of this page, Google's high-angle street view beckons us into this quarter-acre that for half a century was the “outdoor nursery” for young children in day care at Phipps Garden Apartments.
+Below, a photo from the late 1930s locates the two iconic Reform Era playground buildings that stand today, the largest ensemble of such structures in New York City: At the left edge is the open-air pavilion that shelters from sun and rain; at the right edge, behind the tall privet, is the little white house that once included toddlers' bathrooms and might now become a local garden history center.
 Thanks to Kay Grimshaw, courtesy of Gerry Perrin.
 Above, Sunnyside artist Ann Cofta envisions the historic buildings in a garden-park-to-be.

 by the Sunnyside Gardens Preservation Alliance